Entrenched clause: Ireland

 The Constitution of the Irish Free State was required in parts to be consistent with the 1922 Anglo-Irish Treaty, including the Oath of Allegiance and the Governor-General.
-The checks to protect this were removed by, for example, the Irish taking control of advice to the Governor-General, and when the Senate proved obstructive, its abolition.
+The checks to protect this were removed by, for example, the Irish taking control of advice to the Governor-General, and later the abolition of the Senate when it proved obstructive.

-In debate surround 2018 relaxation of abortion laws there were proposals to entrench certain aspects of the legislation, which was deemed unconstitutional.
+In debate surrounding the 2018 relaxation of abortion laws, there were proposals to entrench certain aspects of the legislation, which was deemed unconstitutional.
 An attempt to overturn the 34th Amendment to the constitution on the basis that amendments were impermissible if they contradicted other provisions of the constitution was rejected by the Court of Appeal.

 Italy

 Article 139 of the Constitution of Italy, which came into effect in 1948, provides that the republican form of government shall not be a matter for constitutional amendment.

 Portugal

 In the Constitution of Portugal, an eternity clause exists in the form of article 288.
 Titled Material limits on revision, it provides that the following can never be removed through amendment: